tomatopretz/PortfolioManager/docs/Plan.md

 ---

 ## 2A.
-BUSINESS LOGIC FOR BUY and SELL transactions - POST/transactions
+BUSINESS LOGIC FOR BUY and SELL - POST /api/portfolio/add-asset and /remove-asset

-**Note:** All steps within ADD and DELETE flows must be atomic—wrap in Firestore transactions so if any step fails, all changes rollback.
+**Note:** All steps within ADD and REMOVE flows must be atomic—wrap in Firestore transactions so if any step fails, all changes rollback.
+There is no transaction-reversal endpoint; transactions are immutable once recorded.

 ### ADD (Buy Stock or Add Existing Holdings)
 **Preconditions:**